computational-psychology/hrl/docs/templates/likert-responses.md

-**The labels are laid out by division, not by hard-coded coordinates.** The screen width is divided into as many columns as there are options, and each label is centred within its column.
+**The labels are laid out by division, not by hard-coded coordinates.** The screen width is divided into as many columns as there are options, and each label is centered within its column.
 Adding a sixth option requires no other change.

 **The baseline is aligned across labels.** The tallest of the rendered text